oliviaperks/ecoimpactcalculator1/README.md

 # 🌿 Daily Habits Environmental Impact Calculator

-A Python-based Tkinter app that estimates your daily environmental impact — including water use and CO₂ emissions — based on everyday activities such as coffee consumption, driving, and showering.
+A Python-based Tkinter app that estimates your daily environmental impact, including water use and CO₂ emissions, based on everyday activities such as coffee consumption, driving, and showering.
 Designed to promote awareness through simple interaction and positive behaviour change.

 ---